 Moral injury describes a set of feelings you might have if you’ve had to do things, or see things, which go against your values and beliefs.

 During the pandemic, you might have been forced to make some difficult decisions.
 For example, you might have had to enforce certain coronavirus rules, like asking people not to meet in public, even though this could have felt hard to do.
-And if members of the public respond negatively, or without sympathy for what you’re trying to do, this can make these feelings even worse.
+And if members of the public responded negatively, or without sympathy for what you were trying to do, this might have made these feelings even worse.

 If you’re experiencing moral injury, you might feel: